 - The procedure, when ITAR controlled technical data or defense articles, is transferred from the company to a foreign person outside of the U.S.

 - Procedure when an ITAR controlled item/technical data is to be used or transferred for an end-use not included in the State Department authorization.

 When your draft an ITAR compliance manual it should cover a broad range of issues that show that you really understand ITAR regulations and that you have mechanisms in place to reduce the possibility of compliance violations.

 Showing that you have standard procedures from the head of ITAR compliance down to your employees throughout the company is also important.

 Your ITAR manual should also have sufficient evidence to show that your company is committed to following the underlying intent of import and export regulations.
 This can include mandatory disclosure policies, making that your subcontractors and manufacturers are also in compliance.

 The federal government wants to be assured that important information is not getting into the wrong hands.
 When violations occur, it is simply too late to try to write procedures.

-For help getting your import and export business meet federal law, call our ITAR consultants for help with your ITAR compliance manual.
+For help getting your import and export business to meet federal law, call our ITAR consultants for help with your ITAR compliance manual.
 1-866-601-5518.